Overview

 The Cleveland Clinic Dermatology Residency Program is affirmed in its mission to holistically review all applications received to recruit the best possible residents who fit our mission.
 We will use the ERAS-based common supplemental application and preference signaling program for the upcoming resident recruitment season.

 Please be advised that this year's candidates should have completed and received their Step 1 USMLE scores.
+We do not utilize minimum score requirements in our holistic review of applications.
 We encourage, but do not require, completion of Step 2 CK USMLE.
 No exceptions will be made due to the large number of applications we receive each year.

-The Cleveland Clinic program will certify its rank list on Friday, February 3, well ahead of the deadline for applicants to certify their rank list.
-Starting on Monday, February 6, any applicants who would like to take a "second look" at our program with an in-person visit may feel free to reach out to our Program Coordinator, Cheryl Williams, to help coordinate a visit.
+The Cleveland Clinic program will certify its rank list by early February, well ahead of the deadline for applicants to certify their rank list.
+Following our rank list certification, any applicant who would like to take a "second look" at our program with an in-person visit may feel free to reach out to our Program Coordinator, Cheryl Williams, to help coordinate a visit.
 These "second look" visits are purely to benefit our applicants who may want to visit sunny Cleveland in person prior to committing to spend several years in a city they may not know well.

 Virtual meet & greet